programaths/coder-dojo-godot/README.md

 *controls*: Drag & drop with mouse, right click when grabbing to rotate.

+### Word finder

+Drag the mouse over the tiles to compose words on the right.

+*controls*: Drag mouse over tiles

 ## TODO

 And a basic zelda like RPG.